jevrii/final_note/README.md

 # final_note
 Digitized and handwritten notes and cheatsheets (just a compressed note) for various subjects and disciplines

+**Warning**: The notes are designed for _revision_ purposes only, but not for learning from scratch.
+You (might) only understand what is going on in the notes after you have read through the actual course material.

 # HKU Decision Analytics UG Courses

 Notes are made for all COMP, ECON, MATH, STAT courses taken.